Credit Suisse shares hit new lows amid capital worries

-* Airbus says learned about intended actions through media (Adds confirmation from the ministry, potential damage)

-ZURICH Credit Suisse shares hit a new 20-year low on Wednesday as a board endorsement of American chief executive Brady Dougan's strategy failed to banish investor skepticism that he can meet demands for a stronger capital base.
+ZURICH Credit Suisse CSGN.VX shares hit a new 20-year low on Wednesday as a board endorsement of American chief executive Brady Dougan's strategy failed to banish investor scepticism that he can meet demands for a stronger capital base.

 The Swiss bank is struggling to restore confidence after a rebuke from the Swiss National Bank that it needs to bolster its capital this year and a downgrade of its long-term debt by ratings agency Moody's.